abhijeetvichare76/Travelling-Salesman-Problem/README.md

 # Travelling-Salesman-Problem

 #### This problem is part of the assignment of course CS-551 (Elements of Artificial Intelligence) taught by Prof. David Crandall.
-This code was created in collaboration with Raksha Rank.
+This code was created in collaboration with Raksha Rank and Sreekar Chigurupati.

 **Problem Statement:**
 It’s not too early to start planning a post-pandemic road trip!
 If you stop and think about it, finding the